 A work party is a simple idea that is free, fun, and practical.
 At a work party, 3-6 friends who each live in separate houses converge on one house for the day to do chores, eat, and enjoy each other’s company.
 Do it once a month, gathering at a different house each time.
 Here’s an article about How to Start a Work Party.

 Childcare co-ops are a great way to save money and build community.
-Find 3-6 parents of small children to share childcare on a rotating basis.
+Find 1-3 parents of small children to share childcare on a rotating basis.
 Choose families with similar lifestyles and parenting attitudes.
 One parent can easily care for about three children.
 If you have six kids to take care of, you’ll need two parents to hold down the fort while the others enjoy a few precious hours of freedom.
 With good scheduling and coordination, you can eliminate the need for day-care altogether.
-Check out the amazing Humboldt Parent Hive to see just what a childcare co-op can achieve.
+Click here for detailed instructions on starting your own easy childcare cooperative.

 The Humboldt Parent Hive formed as a Middleway Network childcare co-op.
 They are a great example of what an inspired group of parents can do.